focofofo.com / FAQ / Inventory / Opinion / Resources / Water / Calendar / Mistakes I've made / Goals / Climate change / Build your own food forest!

 Fort Collins drinking water comes from two sources: the Colorado-Big Thompson Project, and the Cache la Poudre River Basin.
 Although water is abundant on earth, the vast majority is sea water or otherwise undrinkable.
 The percent of water on earth that is clean, obtainable, and drinkable is vanishingly small, less than 1%.
 The population of Northern Colorado is expected to double in the coming decades while simultaneously desertifying.
 And given that turning river water into drinking water typically emits a lot of carbon, it's a moral imperative to conserve water.

-Rain
+Rain and snowmelt

 Healthy Soil